-The NatureTrack Film Festival will debut March 23 – 25, 2018, in the picturesque town of Los Olivos and will feature 59 films curated to “ignite passion for nature through film.”
+The NatureTrack Film Festival will return Mar 22-14, 2019, in the picturesque town of Los Olivos and will feature films curated to “ignite passion for nature through film.”
 NatureTrack Film Festival founder and director Sue Eisaguirre conceived the idea for a local film festival as an extension of the nonprofit NatureTrack that she started in 2011.
 NatureTrack introduces school children to outdoor spaces from the seashore to the inland oak woodlands.
 As Sue says, “The natural beauty of the Santa Ynez Valley with its proximity to the coast and Los Padres National Forest, among other scenic attractions, makes it an ideal location for a film festival dedicated to the great outdoors,” and we think you’ll agree!

-Organizers are planning to incorporate filmmaker meet and greets at local tasting rooms; but festival goers may well encounter a director or producer for a casual chat in one of the shops and restaurants that Los Olivos is famous for.
+Organizers are planning to incorporate filmmaker meet and greets and panels; but festival goers may well encounter a director or producer for a casual chat in one of the shops and restaurants that Los Olivos is famous for.

 NatureTrack will also be offering docent led hikes for those wishing to take advantage of the abundant natural beauty of the Santa Ynez Valley for a more immersive outdoor experience.
 So don’t forget your outdoor footwear or hiking boots!
 The festival is timed to take advantage of the explosive wildflower bloom that carpets the local Santa Ynez Valley hillsides and nearby Grass Mountain in particular.
 This is a not-to-be-missed nature event that attracts wildflower enthusiasts from all over the Valley, California, and beyond.